cloudpilot-ai/interview/104_employee_page/README.md

 The tech stuch should be TypeScript, React and Tailwind CSS since that's the one you will work with after join.
 So you may try to get a sense beforehand.

-1. Frontend - TypeScript, Reac, Tailwind CSS.
+1. Frontend - TypeScript, React, Tailwind CSS.
 2. Backend - Go if you have pure backend background.
 If you have more frontend background, node is perfectly fine.
 It's also totally fine if your solution doesn't involve backend at all.

 ### Features